Mathematics and Statistics (MATH)

 MATH 435.
 Theory of Numbers.
 3 Credits.

 Basic properties of numbers, including divisibility, primes, congruences, Diophantine equations and residue theory.
-Prerequisite: MATH 208 or 330.
+Prerequisite: MATH 208 or MATH 330.
 S.

 MATH 441.
 Abstract Algebra.
 3 Credits.